Antar1011/Onix/Roadmap.md

   will have built-in privacy safe-guards (no results if the number of battles matching the query was less than, say, 100)
   - Move analysis (move frequencies, most common users, move success rates...)
+  - Historical analyses and redoing analyses without having to go back to the logs
+  - Robust error-handling
+    - Automated attempts at error resolution (_e.g._ re-scrape the Pokedex if a species is not found)
+    - Heuristics for determining when to simply skip logs and go on and when to terminate and wait for a bugfix
+    - Gathering of problematic logs to help create test cases

+### Feature Freeze
+No new functionality will be added after this point

+### 0.8
+This release will focus on compatibility and portability.
+The main goal will be to make Onix compatible with PyPy, but this will also focus on removing any dependencies which are not absolutely necessary and making sure Onix installs and runs in any conceivable production environment (to include the Pokemon Showdown and Smogon servers and an AWS AMI).
+Reliance on virtual environments (conda or virtualenv) will be heavily discouraged.
+There are no hard-and-fast requirements for this release; it will be considered complete when I feel there is no room for additional improvements.

+### 0.9
+This release will focus on performance optimizations.
+I will do detailed profiling to determine where the "pain points" are when processing logs and generating reports and doing optimizations to increase performance.
+Performance will be prioritized over compatibility (so if it's more performant to use ujson and numba, say, than to keep compatibility with PyPy, I'll ditch PyPy).

+### 1.0
+After all of that, Onix will reach 1.0 when it is performing as expected, validated against the existing Smogon Usage Stats and is ready to be deployed into "production".